About melanoma skin cancer

 - Having a family history of melanoma

 Melanoma is not the only type of skin cancer.
-Other types of skin cancer include basal cell carcinoma (BCC) and squamous cell carcinoma (SCC).
-These are known as non-melanoma skin cancers or keratinocyte cancers, and they are far more common than melanoma.
+Other types of skin cancer, called non-melanoma skin cancers or keratinocyte cancers, are basal cell carcinoma (BCC) and squamous cell carcinoma (SCC).
+These are far more common than melanoma.

-However, melanoma is considered the most serious form of skin cancer because it is more likely to spread to other parts of the body, especially if not found early.
-The earlier melanoma is found, the more successful treatment is likely to be.
+However, melanoma is considered more serious because it can spread to other parts of the body, especially if not found early.

 The skin